Kriangsak Chamanan: Relations with the United States of America

 The policy of moving away from dependence on the United States gradually eliminated American involvement in Thai politics.
-But when Thanin took over, his policy of suppressing Communist activities within Thailand and limiting external Communist expansion toward Thailand's borders encouraged a new series of American involvements.
+But when Thanin took over, his policy of suppressing communist activities within Thailand and limiting external communist expansion toward Thailand's borders encouraged a new series of American involvements.
 Yet, even though the policies of the two countries coincided, the American involvement in Thailand during this period did not quite reach the same high level as in the previous period.
 In 1977, SEATO was dissolved and the U.S. cut back its aid programs to Thailand.

-Chomanan came to power in November 1977 and quickly adopted a new and actively independent foreign policy, compared to Thanin's rigid stance.
+Kriangsak came to power in November 1977 and quickly adopted a new and actively independent foreign policy, compared to Thanin's rigid stance.
 He travelled extensively, visiting the People's Republic of China and the Soviet Union, in addition to the United States.
-With his own unique style of "survival diplomacy," Chomanan tried to reestablish more balanced relations with the rest of the world.
-However, Chomanan also succeeded to a certain extent in convincing the U.S. government of Thai land's strategic importance and persuaded the US. to adopt a more "credible" policy toward Thailand.
-It was becoming apparent that it was in the interest of the United States to help Thailand and ASEAN develop then resilience, and that, bilaterally, the United States could afford to improve close relations with Thailand while playing an important role in encouraging indigenous regionalism capable of coping with political and security problems.
+With his own unique style of "survival diplomacy," Kriangsak tried to reestablish more balanced relations with the rest of the world.
+However, he also succeeded to a certain extent in convincing the U.S. government of Thailand's strategic importance and persuaded the U.S. to adopt a more "credible" policy toward Thailand.
+It was becoming apparent that it was in the interest of the United States to help Thailand and ASEAN develop and that bilaterally, the United States could afford to improve close relations with Thailand while playing an important role in encouraging indigenous regionalism capable of coping with political and security problems.

-Toward the end of his premiership, Chomanan was able to restore close and friendly relations with the United States.
-Although anti-Americanism still existed, it was at a low level, compared to what it had been during the Thanom-Prapass period.
+Toward the end of his premiership, Kriangsak was able to restore close and friendly relations with the United States.
+Although anti-Americanism still existed, it was at a low level, compared to what it had been during the Thanom-Prapas period.